 Culture is defined in many ways.
 For this research, I consider this simple definition that "culture is to be understood as the way of life of a people" (Idang, 2015, p.
 99).
 I mentioned it in the introduction that African identity is linked to its culture.
 The culture is formed by the African Traditional Religion.
 Therefore, to better understand the African identity, it is important to understand the beliefs of the African Traditional Religions and then analyze the customs that flow from them.
-When I read about the history of Christianity in Africa, It seems that Christianity was presented to Africans in a way that created a loss of identity for Africans.
-And that is still visible today as many African Christians are struggling to define themselves concerning African cultures.
+When I read about the history of Christianity in Africa, It appeared to me that Christianity was presented to Africans in a way that created a loss of identity for Africans.
+And that is still visible today as many African Christians are struggling to redefine themselves concerning their identity as Africans.

 African Traditional Religion is the "indigenous religious beliefs and practices of the Africans.
 It is the religion which resulted from the sustaining faith held by the forebears of the present Africans, and which is being practised today in various forms and various shades and intensities by a very large number of Africans" (Awolalu, 1976, p.
 1).
 The Nigerians for example when they have an issue which is beyond human capacity, "they turn to superhuman powers for help.
 They address their prayers to a 'God', either directly or indirectly through lesser gods or spiritual go-between".
 On the other side, the Kikuyu people of Kenya, when they want to address their prayer to 'God', all people will gather "under a sacred tree" to do some rituals for the honor of that 'God' (Lugira, 2009, p.
 8).
-The belief in the actions or help of the supernatural being is central in the African Traditional Religions.
+The belief in the actions or help of supernatural beings is central in the African Traditional Religions.
 And that includes good and bad spirits and dead ancestors.

-That belief influenced all other practices in African cultures.
-Some practices could make the spirits happy and kind toward them, while others made spirits angry and pronounced curses on them.
-Therefore, everyone is obliged to be careful in the way he acts to avoid punishment from superhuman beings.
-However, not all practices linked to the African Traditional Religions were good.
+That belief has influenced all other practices in African cultures.
+According to Africans, some practices make the spirits happy and kind toward the living while others make spirits angry and pronounce curses on the living.
+Therefore, everyone is obliged to be careful in the way he acts to avoid punishment from those spirits.
+However, not all practices in honor of supernatural beings in the African Traditional Religions were good.
 Some lacked a sense of human dignity and justice because the focus was to please their god no matter how individuals felt or thought.
-That may justify how European missionaries were radical for change in Africans as they spread Christianity (Stipe, 1980, p.
-165).
+I think that may justify why European missionaries were radical for change in the lives of Africans as they spread Christianity (Stipe, 1980).

 III.
-Understanding Some Factors Of The Spread Of Christianity In Africa
+Understanding some Factors of the Spread of Christianity in Africa